miyazaki1123/wooms/app/public/wp-content/plugins/w3-total-cache/readme.txt

 * Improved protection of unexpected values in global variables
 * Added more Amazon S3 regions
 * Added support for memcached binary protocol when available
-* Added caching for webp MIME type
+* Added caching for WebP MIME type
 * Updated S3 bucket creation by settings CORS policy
 * Updated blogmap to allow urls with custom ports
 * Fixed usage of base url with minify